 Dear Sea Crest Families,

-Sea Crest has always been a place where students engage curiosity, express creativity, act with compassion and lead with courage.
+Sea Crest has always been a place where students engage curiosity, express creativity, act with compassion, and lead with courage.
 We are a small school that puts our students at the center of everything we do.
-We provide them a community to build a strong academic foundation, grow in self-awareness and develop their own voice to advocate for themselves and those around them.
+We provide them with a community to build a strong academic foundation, grow in self-awareness and develop their own voice to advocate for themselves and those around them.
 Our program focuses on the developmental stage of each child with an exciting and enriching project-based learning curriculum that empowers our graduates to take risks and make a positive impact on the world around them.

 Head of School